Permits (Updated October 31, 2022)

 How to obtain Wave and South Coyote Buttes permits

-The Paria Canyon-Vermilion Cliffs Wilderness is a world-class scenic resource that draws outdoor enthusiasts of all types, especially photographers, from all over the world.
-In order to protect the environment and the experience here, the Bureau of Land Management, or BLM, has placed restrictions on access to the North and South Coyote Buttes areas.
-We tour these two landscapes frequently and work through the permit process almost daily so we have built this resource page to offer our expertise in how to get Coyote Buttes permits.
-The Coyote Buttes system and all its rules are explained at length by the BLM HERE.
+The Paria Canyon-Vermilion Cliffs Wilderness is a world-class scenic resource that draws outdoor enthusiasts from all over the globe.
+In order to protect these fragile environments and the visitor experience, the Bureau of Land Management (BLM) has placed restrictions on access to the North and South Coyote Buttes Wilderness areas.
+We tour these two landscapes frequently and work through the permit process almost daily, so we have built this resource page to offer our expertise in how to get Coyote Buttes permits.
+The Coyote Buttes system and all its rules are also explained at length by the BLM HERE.

 Did you know Dreamland Safari Tours can attend the lottery on your behalf to help get you permits?

 We recommend that you first try to get the permits online via the advanced lottery (detailed instructions below), but if you don’t succeed or if you’ve missed the deadline, we just might be able to help.
 Give us a call at 435-291-1216 to discuss your options, or you can book a “Conditional” tour online.
 Conditional simply means we do not know where your tour is going until we attend the permit lotteries just before your preferred hiking day(s).
 You are guaranteed a tour with us, we just won’t know the location until the day before, based on the lottery outcomes.
 All of our alternatives are absolutely amazing and usually in the Vermilion Cliffs National Monument.